baek0203/script_extractor/README.md

 ## Who Is This For?

-- Anyone who wants to save video scripts as interview or lecture notes
+- who wants to save video scripts as interview or lecture notes
-- Those who need to find specific parts of video content
+- who need to find specific parts of video content
-- People who want to organize video content as text
+- who want to organize video content as text
-- Users who want to communicate with AI using transcripts
+- who want to communicate with AI using transcripts

 ## Main Features